 Mother recently in a car accident and can’t drive or even write.
 Mother is also pregnant.
 There are several children.
 I believe it is a single parent family, with mother having had a few different boyfriends along the way.
 I know they are in need for the baby.

-A special thanks to all of you elves that have helped Santa save Christmas the last four years!
+A special thanks to all of you elves that have helped Santa save Christmas past!
 With your help Santa was able to provide Christmas for many children and families in need.

 2006 - 38 Children

 2008 - 63 Children